 Are Case Studies Helpful

-The consultation document says “We have updated the EHE guidance for local authorities to include case studies on EHE topics that can sometimes cause misinterpretation and result in queries being raised to the Department.
+The consultation refers to “case studies on EHE topics that can sometimes cause misinterpretation and result in queries being raised to the Department.
 Through these case studies, we have tried to clarify a few factors within the process of EHE”

 Remember though that the Department interprets helpful as meaning fewer queries because the case study is supposed to make things clearer.
 The problem is that a case study must have detail but detail then becomes a distraction since every element makes it overly specific which gives everyone ammunition for their own interpretation of how it might apply – or not – to their own situation.